 Im from North Carolina and lacrosse is still being introduced into the area.
 At my school we are required to do a senior project before we can graduate.
 I did mine on lacrosse and plan on making a lacrosse stick.
 If its no problem I was wondering if you could email me and give me some advice that will help put this plan into action.
 Thanks for help and I hope I hear from you soon. - Scott Whitley, Mon, 20 Feb 2012 1:22PM

 1 My 2nd Iroquois style lacrosse stick.
 Made of hickory wood as detailed below.
 I put this photo first as it serves as the "title photo" for the album.
-See photos below for the evolution of this project (which is the fulfillment of a dream I've had since I was a young boy...to make one of these sticks!). "so do i."
+See photos below for the evolution of this project (which is the fulfillment of a dream I've had since I was a young boy...to make one of these sticks!).
+See also photos toward the bottom of me replacing the initial string & glue sidewall with a traditional deer-rawhide sidewall. "so do i."
 View Comments...

 2 My steam-tube set up.
 A propane burner from a turkey roaster heats up a 5 gal "jerry can" of water.
 The steam travels up the radiator hose and into a 6" diameter PVC pipe.
 There are some holes in the bottom of the pipe to let out water.